w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Cons of Staking

-- Tokens will be locked away for about 28 days on Polkadot after unbonding, and seven days on Kusama.
+- Tokens will be locked away for about {{ polkadot: 28 days on Polkadot :polkadot }}{{ kusama: 7 days on Kusama :kusama }} after unbonding, and seven days on
+  Kusama.
 No rewards will be earned during the unbonding period.
 - Possible punishment in case of the active validator found to be misbehaving (see [slashing](#slashing)).